Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Methodology

-where the $\ell_{\rm kl}$ is the Kullback-Leibler (KL) divergence loss between the latent space embedding and prior distribution (e.g., Gaussian distribution).
+where $\omega_{\mathbf{X}}$, $\omega_{\mathcal{E}}$, $\omega_{\mathbf{t}}$, and $\omega_{\mathbf{p}}$ are the weights adjusting the values of each term in the reconstruction loss to a comparable scale.
+The $\ell_{\rm kl}$ is the KL divergence loss between the latent space embedding and prior distribution (e.g., Gaussian distribution).
 However, as we have an additional Latent Diffusion Model, we loosen this regularization on the latent embedding.
 Consequently, we use a small hyperparameter weight $\beta < 1$ to encourage the model to minimize reconstruction error while ensuring that the resultant embedding shape remains within the desired shape.
-The training of the VAE, consisting of Variational Encoder and Graph Generator, is presented in Algorithm \ref{alg:vae}.
+The training of the VAE, consisting of Variational Encoder and Graph Generator, is presented in Algorithm \ref{alg:vae} in Appendix \ref{appx:alg}.